mleeburke/react-native-passing-handlers/README.md

 Here we have a top-level component called "GrandparentFlow" (in index.ios.js)

 In its constructor it connects to our kitten API and loads an array of cats into its state.
-It also has a "removeKitty" function that we want to get called when someone clicks on a cat picture to mutate the state.
+It also has a "removeKitty" function that we want to get called when someone clicks on a cat picture.
+It should mutate the state - i.e. remove the cat.

 That function looks like this:
 ```